WTobor/BoardGamesNook/README.md

 - invite other players to join board games tables,
 - save game results.

-Application is written in MVC with Angular2.0.
+Application is written in MVC with Angular